bahelms/super_perfundo/posts/drafts/12-3_ray-tracer-part1.md

 }
 ```

 We have a canvas!
-Update the `tick` function to write a purple pixel every time we
+Update the `tick` function to insert a purple pixel every time we
 get a new projectile position.
 ```rust
 while projectile.position.y > 0.0 {